considerate/homebase/README.md

 ### Build Homebase

-Then `cd` into the cloned directory of this repository and fetch all erlang depency libraries.
+Then `cd` into the cloned directory of this repository and fetch all erlang depenency libraries.

 ```bash
 cd homebase